 Improved Text and Voice Input

 Copy-and-paste functionality has also been made easier.
-Just tap and hold down on the selected word, and drag the handles to highlight the selected words.
-Then you can select “Copy and Paste” from the popup menu, or simply drag the highlighted chunk of text to wherever you wish to insert it.
+Just tap and hold down on the selected word and drag the handles to highlight the chosen words.
+Then, you can like “Copy and Paste” from the popup menu or remove the highlighted chunk of text wherever you wish to insert it.

 Google has also incorporated voice-to-text input in Ice Cream Sandwich.
 Just speak, and the phone converts your spoken words into text.
-It’s a great way to easily and effortlessly “type” text.
-With Ice Cream Sandwich, voice input is more accurate and can also translate expressions into symbols.
+It’s a great way to quickly and effortlessly “type” text.
+With Ice Cream Sandwich, voice input is more accurate and can also translate expressions into symbols